Optimizing Molecules using Efficient Queries from Property Evaluations: Introduction

-Next, as a motivating discovery use-case that also, at least to some extent, reflect the complexity of real discovery problems \cite{coley2019autonomous}, we demonstrate how QMO can be used to improve binding affinity of a number of existing inhibitor molecules to the SARS-CoV-2 Main Protease (M\textsuperscript{pro}) sequence, one of the most extensively studied drug targets for SARS-CoV-2.
-As illustrated in Figure \ref{fig:dipyridamole}, we formulate this task as an optimization over predicted binding affinity (obtained using a pre-trained machine learning model) starting from an existing molecule of interest (i.e. a lead molecule).
-Since experimental $\text{IC}_{50}$ values are widely available, we use them ($\text{pIC}_{50} = -\log_{10} (\text{IC}_{50})$) as a measure for protein-ligand binding affinity. $\text{pIC}_{50}$ of the optimized molecule is constrained to be above 7.5, a sign of good affinity, while the tanimoto similarity between the optimized and the original molecule is maximized.
+Next, as a motivating discovery use-case that also, at least to some extent, reflect the complexity of real discovery problems \cite{coley2019autonomous}, we demonstrate how QMO can be used to improve binding affinity of a number of existing inhibitor molecules to the SARS-CoV-2 Main Protease (M\textsuperscript{pro}) , one of the most extensively studied drug targets for SARS-CoV-2.
+As an illustration, Figure \ref{fig:dipyridamole} shows the top docking poses of Dipyridamole and its QMO-optimized variant with SARS-CoV-2 M\textsuperscript{pro}.
+We formulate this task as an optimization over predicted binding affinity (obtained using a pre-trained machine learning model) starting from an existing molecule of interest (i.e. a lead molecule).
+Since experimental $\text{IC}_{50}$ values are widely available, we use them ($\text{pIC}_{50} = -\log_{10} (\text{IC}_{50})$) as a measure for protein-ligand binding affinity. $\text{pIC}_{50}$ of the optimized molecule is constrained to be above 7.5, a sign of good affinity, while the Tanimoto similarity between the optimized and the original molecule is maximized.
 Retaining high similarity while optimizing the initial lead molecule means important chemical characteristics can be maximally preserved.
 Moreover, a high similarity to existing leads is important for rapid response to a novel pathogen such as SARS-CoV-2, as then it is more likely to leverage existing knowledge and manufacturing pipeline for synthesis and wet lab evaluation of the optimized variants.
 Moreover, the chance of optimized variants inducing adverse effects is potentially low.
 Our results show that QMO can find molecules with high similarity and improved affinity, while preserving other properties of interest such as drug-likeness.

 We also consider the task of optimizing existing antimicrobial peptides toward lower selective toxicity, which is critical for accelerating safe antimicrobial discovery.
 In this task QMO shows high success rate ($\sim$ 72\%) in improving the toxicity of antimicrobial peptides, and the properties of optimized molecules are consistent with external toxicity and antimicrobial activity classifiers.
 Finally, we perform property landscape visualization and trajectory analysis of QMO to illustrate its efficiency and diversity in finding improved molecules with desired properties.